 - Sweetening iced drinks like mocktails, cocktails, teas, and sodas!

-– As a topping for pancakes, waffles, and French toast.
+- Use as a topping for your favorite pancakes, waffles, and French toast.

-– Add it to ice cream or frozen yogurt.
+- Use it as a topping for ice cream or frozen yogurt.

 - Use it in homemade milkshakes.